CodetrixStudio/CapacitorGoogleAuth/README.md

 npx cap update
 ```

-#### 3. Migrate from 2 to 3 version
+## Updating

-if your migrate from Capacitor 2 to Capacitor 3 [see instruction for migrate plugin to new version](#migrate-from-2-to-3)
+If need migrate to different Capacitor versions [see instruction for migrate plugin to new version](#migration-guide).

 ## Usage

-for capacitor 2.x.x use [instruction](https://github.com/CodetrixStudio/CapacitorGoogleAuth/blob/79129ab37288f5f5d0bb9a568a95890e852cebc2/README.md)

 ### WEB